keerthanamurugaiyan/Interview-notes/React.md

    **Encapsulation:** Styles and scripts within the component are isolated, avoiding conflicts with the global page.

    **Compatibility:** Works with any framework (React, Vue, Angular) or without a framework, since it's a native browser technology.

+**19. What are components and their type in React?**

+            A Component is one of the core building blocks of React.
+In other words, we can say that every application you will develop in React will be made up of pieces called components.
+Components make the task of building UIs much easier.

+   **In React, we mainly have two types of components:**

+   **Functional Components:**
+               Functional components are simply javascript functions.
+We can create a functional component in React by writing a javascript function.

+   **Class Components:**
+               The class components are a little more complex than the functional components.
+The functional components are not aware of the other components in your program whereas the class components can work with each other.
+We can pass data from one class component to another class component.